THE CUTLER ALBUMS

 Jack Headland and Danny 1940

-Fred worked for his father in the lace industry, but kept the books for his brother’s garage.
-The company became Lamcote Motors (Radcliffe) Ltd with a works, garage and petrol pumps on the forecourt on Main Road opposite the The Green.
+He worked for his father in the lace industry, but kept the books for his brother’s garage.

 Aerial Photograph of Lamcote Motors